quarkiverse/quarkus-resteasy-problem/CONTRIBUTING.md

 `integration-test` - test scenarios + test endpoints + runners for Jackson and JsonB apps

 ### Architecture
 Everything in this extension revolves around `ExceptionMapperBase` abstract class from `runtime` module.
-All exceptions go though exception mappers extending this class.
+All exceptions go through exception mappers extending this class.

 Exception lifecycle: